 Key Consequences

-Penalties and offences under the Code
+Sanctions and offences under the Code

-How does the penalty match the offence?
+How does the sanction match the offence?

-Determining the appropriate sanction for an academic offence depends on many factors including but not limited to:
+Determining the appropriate sanction for an academic offence depends on many factors, including but not limited to:

 - The context and seriousness of the offence